 This course is designed to provide students with an in depth understanding of the major theories supporting the discipline of communication studies.
 Attention is given to theories of relationship creation, interpersonal interactions, and media effects.
-Prerequisite: COMM 1301.
+Prerequisite: COMM 1301 and junior or senior status, or consent of instructor.